cfengine/documentation/getting-started/installation/general-installation/installation-enterprise-vagrant.markdown

-If your system lacks this support you will need to choose another computer to take advantage of the 64-bit virtual machines or [install CFEngine using a different approach][General Installation#More Detailed Installation Guides].
+If your system lacks this support you will need to choose another computer to take advantage of the 64-bit virtual machines or [install CFEngine using a different approach][General installation#More Detailed Installation guides].

 ## Overview